 The STEM Diploma is for students who are interested in the sciences and also requires 29 total units of study.
 This diploma emphasizes Science, Technology, Engineering and Math studies.
-Students who successfully complete this diploma receive special honors at graduation, a chromebook for school work, and a \$1000 scholarship (with a Senior year GPA of 3.3 overall).
-Courses completed will include: History (4 units), Mathematics (4 units), Lab Sciences (4 units), Literature (3 units - must include Classical Lit), Classical Language (2 units Latin), Bible (2 units), Visual & Performing Arts (1 unit), Logic I &II, Technology (1 unit), Rhetoric I & II, Composition & Grammar I & II, Senior Thesis, 1 STEM elective or STEM Internship and Colloquia (6 colloquia points per year).
+Students who successfully complete this diploma receive special honors at graduation, a chromebook for school work, and a \$1000 scholarship (with a cumulative GPA of 3.3 overall).
+Courses completed will include: History (4 units), Mathematics (4 units), Lab Sciences (4 units), Literature (3 units - must include Classical Lit), Classical Language (2 units Latin), Bible (2 units), Visual & Performing Arts (1 unit), Logic I &II, Technology/Computer (1 unit), Rhetoric I & II, Composition & Grammar, Senior Thesis, 1 elective, and 1 STEM elective or STEM Internship and Colloquia (6 colloquia points per year).
 A minimum of 24 units must be completed at ACA.
-Personal Financial Literacy & CPR are state requirements for graduation.
+Personal Financial Literacy, CPR training, and passing the US Citizenship Test are state requirements for graduation.